WilliamTjonndal/IT3212/assignment1/Group 25.md

 <div style="page-break-after: always;"></div>

 # Changelog
-- Added numerical count and percentage of days with missing stock data in section [1b.](#1-data-exploration-section-b) to improve:
+- Added numerical count and percentage of days with missing stock data in section [1b.](#1-data-exploration-section-b) and outliers detected in section [3a.](#3-handling-outliers-section-a) to improve:
   - While graphs provided are informative, there’s limited statistical summary (e.g., no numerical count or percentage of missing values/outliers).
 - Used the NYSE stock calendar to forward fill data in section [2](#2-data-cleaning)
 - Added a quantative check with number and percentage of rows forward-filled in section to handle days with missing stock data [2a.](#2-data-cleaning-section-a) to improve: